Ford Taunus P6: Evolutionary design

 The rear light clusters on the 12M took the form of an extended lozenge.
 The rear light clusters on the 15M were rectangular.

 The Ford 15M Rallye Sport (RS), especially in its coupe form, acquired something approaching cult status among a determined body of enthusiasts.

 Ford 12M: what the driver saw in 1967.

 The Ford Taunus P6 inherited its wheelbase from the previous model but the new body was nevertheless longer and wider, though lower.
 This reflected the design trends evident throughout western Europe at the time.
 The car also inherited the V4 engine and front-wheel drive configuration which in 1960 had marked out its predecessor as an innovator.
 However, the P6 came with a choice of four different engine sizes whereas P4 buyers had been obliged to choose between just two.

-The 12M and 15M shared the same body, but the front grill and headlamp treatments differed as did the rear light clusters.
+The 12M and 15M shared the same body, but the front grille and headlamp treatments differed as did the rear light clusters.
 The rear light clusters on the 12M, reminiscent of those of the previous model, took the form of an extended lozenge.
 The rear light clusters on the 15M were rectangular.